NiranjanTambe/Indic-IPA/README.md

 # Indic-IPA
-X11 ubuntu keyboards allow us to modify the existing mapping &amp; form new keyboards.
+X11 keyboards allow us to modify the existing mapping &amp; form new keyboards.
 This is an attempt to form a keyboard based on very popular inscript layout.
 This keyboard can roughly be useful for transcribing major Indo-Aryan languages. eg. Marathi, Hindi, Urdu, Gujarati, Bangla, Konkani, Kashmiri.
 Documentation has all the instructions about how to add a new character or replace an existing character.

 # How to install
 This keyboard is very easy to install.
 You have to follow 3 steps.